-4On June 7, 2021, S 5395A passed both chambers of the New York State Legislature.
-This bill amends Chapter 55, which was originally signed into law in 2018, establishing the New York State Secure Choice Savings Program.
-The amendment changes the program from a voluntary payroll deduction IRA to an auto-IRA.
-The bill was signed on October 21, 2021.
+5 On October 21, 2021, S 5395A was enacted and amends Chapter 55, which was originally signed into law in 2018, establishing the New York State Secure Choice Savings Program.
+The amendment changed the program from a voluntary payroll deduction IRA to an auto-IRA.

-5Because of the enactment of new state auto-IRA program change, the New York City program law specifies that it would become part of the state program (see Appendix for information about the New York City program).
+6 Because of the enactment of new NY state auto-IRA program, the New York City program law specifies that the city's program would become part of the state program (see Appendix for information about the New York City program).